LDSSA/bootcamp/README.md

     - If you're using Docker, run `run-jupyter-notebook.sh`

 ### Usage

+#### If (when) you have doubts about the materials
+Please checkout the [How to Ask for Help](https://github.com/LDSSA/wiki/wiki/How-to-ask-for-and-give-help) section

+#### If (when) you find bugs, typos or minor mistakes
+This repo is completely open source and is continuously improving over time.
+When you spot a mistake, please check whether it has been detected in the [issues](https://github.com/LDSSA/bootcamp/issues).
+If it hasn't, please open an issue, explaining in details where it is (e.g. in what notebook, and on what line), and how to reproduce the error.
+If it is an easy fix, feel free to make a pull request.

 #### Structure
 Inside the `units` directory, there are 19 directories, each of them containing